-- 11.1 The approach to debt recovery will follow the procedures set out in the Exclusive Occupancy Agreement and Co-operation Agreements and also the principles detailed in Thenue's Rent Arrears Policy; namely that we will adopt a firm but fair approach to arrears recovery.
-Sharing Owners will be offered advice by staff, about housing and other benefits which may assist them in maximising their income and/or meeting their liabilities. - 11.2 Given however the complexities of shared ownership the Association will retain a flexible approach to arrears action by examining individual cases on their own merits. - 11.3 The sharing owner is obliged to pay the occupancy payment one month in advance by standing order or by Direct Debit. - 11.4 Thenue may contact the owner's lender, use a debt recovery agency or take court action where an owner fails to meet their obligations under their Exclusive Occupancy Agreement and Title Deeds. - 11.5 Where there are arrears Thenue will advise the shared owner that it intends to inform the mortgage lender of the position as per the Co-operation Agreement.
-Non-payment of rent is default under the building society's security. - In effect, this brings the occupancy to an end in 28 days, although the shared owner is not compelled to leave the property.
+12.1 The approach to debt recovery will follow the procedures set out in the Exclusive Occupancy Agreement and Co-operation Agreements and also the principles detailed in Thenue's Rent Arrears Policy; namely that we will adopt a firm but fair approach to arrears recovery.
+Sharing Owners will be offered advice by staff, about housing and other benefits which may assist them in maximising their income and/or meeting their liabilities.

+12.2 Given however the complexities of shared ownership the Association will retain a flexible approach to arrears action by examining individual cases on their own merits.

+12.3 The sharing owner is obliged to pay the occupancy payment one month in advance by standing order or by Direct Debit.

+12.4 Thenue may contact the owner's lender, use a debt recovery agency or take court action where an owner fails to meet their obligations under their Exclusive Occupancy Agreement and Title Deeds.

+12.5 Where there are arrears Thenue will advise the shared owner that it intends to inform the mortgage lender of the position as per the Co-operation Agreement.
+Non-payment of rent is default under the building society's security.

+12.6 If Thenue's attempts to eliminate or reduce arrears fail, an 'Irritancy Notice' will be served.
+In effect, this brings the occupancy to an end in 28 days, although the shared owner is not compelled to leave the property.
 Where the service of an Irritancy Notice has not resulted in an adequate improvement in payments and the Sharing Owner is not co-operating regarding other potential options such as resale then the Association will seek to remove the Sharing Owner by seeking to repossess the property.
 This must be approved by the Head of Housing.
-Such action would involve the case being entered in to the Sheriff Court on the basis that the Association would be acting jointly with the mortgage lender (as prescribed by the Cooperation Agreement) to repossess the property under the terms of the lenders heritable security. - 11.7 It will be emphasised to the sharing owner that if there are arrears outstanding to either party (mortgage or Occupancy Payment) then an eviction action could proceed. - 11.8 Where there is no mortgage remaining on the property Thenue will seek legal proceedings for repossession on its own. - 11.9 Thenue will advise the local authority of intended action that may result in people becoming homeless and in particular where an eviction is imminent.
+Such action would involve the case being entered in to the Sheriff Court on the basis that the Association would be acting jointly with the mortgage lender (as prescribed by the Cooperation Agreement) to reposses the property under the terms of the lenders heritable security.

+12.7 It will be emphasised to the sharing owner that if there are arrears outstanding to either party (mortgage or Occupancy Payment) then an eviction action could proceed.

+12.8 Where there is no mortgage remaining on the property - Thenue will seek legal proceedings for repossession on its own.

+12.9 Thenue will advise the local authority of intended action that may result in people becoming homeless and in particular where an eviction is imminent.

-- 11.10 Thenue will agree the apportionment of legal costs and other outlays in advance with the lender on the sale of the repossessed property.
+12.10 Thenue will agree the apportionment of legal costs and other outlays in advance with the lender on the sale of the repossessed property.
 We will agree with the lender as to the dispersal of receipts arising from any repossession.
-Thenue and lender will agree advertising costs and the method of advertising and costs will be split pro rate. - 11.11 The approval of the Executive Team will be sought prior to the Association pursuing such repossession action.
+Thenue and lender will agree advertising costs and the method of advertising and costs will be split pro rate.

-12. SUBLETTING
+12.11 The approval of the Executive Team will be sought prior to the Association pursuing such repossession action.

+13. SUBLETTING.